vzhou842/victorzhou.com/content/posts/2019-09-12-git-aliases.md

 | `git log -1 HEAD` | `g last` | 9 |
 | `git commit --amend --no-edit` | `g cane` | 20 |

-Finally, I used the [history](https://en.wikipedia.org/wiki/History_(command)) command to see my 500 most recent commands.
+Now, we can use the [history](https://en.wikipedia.org/wiki/History_(command)) command to see my 500 most recent commands.
 Here's the breakdown:

 | Command | Times used |
 | --- | --- |